 Despite the neat integration of the ambulance module with the Scrambler's front bodywork, the ad mentions "changeover capability, from chassis to chassis."
 It also claims, "The Horton ATM work space will surprise you!
 The all-aluminum interior includes cabinetry for all medical supplies; oxygen; suction; stretcher; splints; CPR capability; cot; bucket-style attendant seat; interior lighting package."

-But in an era of increasing space inside ambulances, paramedics were apparently unwilling to squeeze into a shorter, narrower cabin in order to have the advantage of better access to the occasional off-road incident, and only the initial six (or possibly ten) demo units were built.
+In an era of increasing space inside ambulances, however, paramedics were apparently unwilling to squeeze into a shorter, narrower cabin in order to have the advantage of better access to the occasional off-road incident, and only the initial six (or possibly ten) demo units were built.

 As of 2014, the ATM was getting some online attention due to one of the original units, with 33,730 miles, being offered on eBay.

 The seller stated, "The unit was designed as a backup unit and for off road rescue applications.
 Due to their high cost they never caught on.
 My ATM was acquired in 1992 in Beckley, WVA and I am the only owner to date.
 It's time to pass the vehicle on."